Chitina Personal Use Salmon Fishery

 What are the bag and possession limits?

 Limits are per household.
 A head of household is allowed 25 salmon, and for each additional household member the household is allowed 10 more salmon.
 The annual limit for Chinook (king) salmon is 1 per household, which is part of the total household salmon limit.
 For example, if your household size is two, then you are allowed to harvest 35 salmon, one of which may be a king salmon.
-Please remember to check the recorded phone numbers for any inseason changes.
+Please remember to check the recorded phone numbers, schedule website, or with an ADF&G office before going to fish.